Core Update Recovery

 • Parasite SEO: High-authority news domains hosting low-quality coupons or betting content saw their visibility throttled.

-• Summary Content: Articles that merely summarize the top 3 Google results without adding unique data, interviews, or contrarian viewpoints.
+• Summary Content: Articles that merely summarize top Google results without adding unique data, interviews, or contrarian viewpoints.

-• Discussion Forums: Reddit and specialized communities continue to eat SERP real estate.
+• Discussion Forums: Reddit and specialized communities continue to earn SERP real estate.

 • Brand Entities: Sites where users search for the brand name + topic (e.g., “HubSpot CRM guide” vs. just “best CRM”).